Instructor

 Resident Instructor

-"In the zone" performing kata in the finals at the SKIF World Championships in Indonesia, 2016.
-David can vividly remember how it felt when he demonstrated kata in the finals: "The feeling was almost entirely internal - I didn't hear the crowd or think about opponents or the what ifs.
-I was in tune with my breathing and timing.
-I focused on segway between relaxation and explosive movements and how I wanted to perform each technique.
-When I walked off the mats I was very satisfied with what I had accomplished.
-It was similar with kumite - I did my best leaving everything on the matts.
-I placed 2nd in Kata and 3rd in Kumite.
-Looking back to the early days of my karate I can see how far I have come, how much I have grown and learned and how my karate has improved".
+Performing kata in the finals at the 2016 SKIF World Championships in Indonesia.
+David vividly remembers it felt: "almost entirely internal - I didn't hear the crowd or think about opponents or the what ifs.
+I was in tune with my breathing and timing, focused on segway between relaxation and explosive movements and each technique.
+Walking off the mats I was elated.
+It was the same with kumite - I did my best leaving everything on the matts.
+I placed 2nd in kata and 3rd in kumite.
+Looking back to the early days of my karate I can see how far I have come, how much I have grown and learned and how my karate has improved.
+I found my potential and achieved my dreams".
+The journey continues.

 We Support